rsw359/djangobot/d_chatbot/README.md

-# AI Chatbot with Django and SQLite
+# MinorTron: AI Chatbot with Django and SQLite

 This is an AI chatbot named MinorTron.
 It is built in Python using Django and SQLite.
 The chatbot utilizes the GPT-3.5-turbo model developed by OpenAI.
 The application allows users to log in and continue conversations, as the message history is saved to the database.